arnowelzel/timed-content/readme.txt

 `[timed-content-rule id="{rule_id}|{rule_name}"]Example Text[/timed-content-rule]`

 You can find the correct shortcode from the Timed Content Rules overview page, or use the TinyMCE dialog.

+**Testing server side rules**

+For testing the behaviour of server side rules at specific times, you may use the GET parameter `tctest` in an URL, followed by date and time in the format `YYYY-MM-DD+hh:mm:ss`.
+This works only you are logged in with a user which has the right to edit the displayed page or post.
+For example: `http://mysite.example?tctest=2018-02-10+19:16:00` will show the content as if it was February 2, 2018 at 19:16.

 == Developer Documentation ==